APIYOJENNIFER/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5. Create an empty file
 6. Add execute permission to the owner of the file
 7. Add execute permission to the owner and the group owner, and read permission to other users, to the file
+8. Add execute permission to  the owner, group, and others.
+No commas